karthikbanjan/Basic-OpenCV/README.md

 # Basic OpenCV Functions

-This is my first mini-project with opencv.
+This is my first mini-project with OpenCV.
 I created this after learning the basics of it.

 Functionalities of this python file: